ThyW/der/README.md

 Maybe also coming to some package managers soon.
 Who knows? ;)

 # Usage
 First we start by defining our `derfile`.
-In usage, a `derfile` is really similar to a Makefile, however you might find the syntax a bit off-putting as it is basically TOML with some \$ denoted variables and in line shell code...
+All things considered, a `derfile` is really similar to a Makefile, however you might find the syntax a bit off-putting as it is basically TOML with some \$ denoted variables and in line shell code...
 So let's get stared, shall we?

 ## Derfiles